-

 Brawl in the Mexican Senate

-On August 27th, a brawl broke in the Mexican Senate, following a discussion on the possibility of U.S. military intervention in Mexico against drug cartels.
+On August 27th, a brawl broke out in the Mexican Senate, following a discussion on the possibility of U.S. military intervention in Mexico against drug cartels.
 You can watch a video of the action right here.
-From CNN: “A meeting of … Continue reading
+From CNN: “A meeting … Continue reading

 Mayan City Lost for Centuries Possibly Located in Chiapas